wilsonmar/wilsonmar.github.io/_posts/2018-07-13-serverless.md

 ### Database idle costs money! #

-   "You never pay for idle" Austen says in an interview with by CloudAcademy <a target="_blank" href="https://www.youtube.com/watch?v=pvmx0IVfBLc">
+   "You never pay for idle" Austen says in an interview with CloudAcademy <a target="_blank" href="https://www.youtube.com/watch?v=pvmx0IVfBLc">
    Introduction to the Serverless Paradigm</a> [23:50]

    WRONG!
 While Lambda does not incur charges while idle,